gerteck/full-stack-open/part2/part2-notes.md

 *  The second parameter of `useEffect` is used to specify how often the effect is run.
 If the second parameter is an empty array [], then the effect is only run along with the first render of the component.

+### Altering data in server

+The `json-server` package claims to be RESTful API in its documentation.
+* However, it does not exactly match the description provided by the textbook definition, of REST API, neither do most.
+* Impt to familiarize with conventions used by REST APIs in general.
+* Look at conventional use of routes, (URLs HTTP request types) in REST.

+**REST**
+In REST terms,
+* individual data objects: resources
+* Each resource has unique address associated with it (URL)
+* Resources are fetched with HTTP GET requests.
+* Resources are created with HTTP POST requests according to REST convention.
+  * Data for new resource sent in the body of the request.